antpass79/cardiology-bullseye-using-drawable-surface/README.md

 and pass the right credentials.

-Now you have an image with the defalut tag "latest" as the version.
+Now you have an image with the default tag "latest" as the version.

 Now you can read this article to publish on Kubernetes: